-Mice can be a real nuisance in your home.
-They are known for their ability to chew through just about anything, and they can contaminate food with their droppings.
-Mice also carry diseases that can be harmful to humans.
-If you have a mouse issue, don’t delay – call Southern Pest Control with your Columbia mouse removal concern!
+Clearly, mice can be a real nuisance in your home.
+Moreover, they are known for their ability to chew through just about anything.
+They can also contaminate food with their droppings.
+Importantly, mice carry diseases that can be harmful to humans.
+So, if you have a mouse issue, don’t delay – call Southern Pest Control with your Columbia mouse removal concern!
 Our friendly Customer Service Team is standing by.
-We’ll provide a free, no-obligation quote to get you started.
+In addition, we’ll provide a free, no-obligation quote to get you started.

 Mouse Removal Methods

 If you have a mouse infestation, Southern Pest Control’s expert technicians will begin by identifying the type of mouse you are dealing with.
-The most effective removal method depends on the mouse.
+Without a doubt, the most effective removal method depends on the mouse.

 Types of Mice

 While there are many different species of mice, a few types are most commonly found in the United States: the house mouse, the deer mouse, and the white-footed mouse.
-Each mouse type has its own unique characteristics and habits.
+Each mouse type has its own unique characteristics and habits, too.

 House mice are small, with a body length of 3-4 inches and a tail length of 2-3 inches.
 They are brown or gray in color, with lighter coloring on their underside.
 House mice can be found in many countries.
 They are typically timid creatures that will avoid confrontation.
-They live in buildings and other structures, where they feed on food scraps and nesting material.
+Furthermore, they live in buildings and other structures, where they feed on food scraps and nesting material.
 House mice make their homes in houses, barns, and other buildings.
 They eat cereal grains, fruits, and other plants.
-House mice are very active and can run as fast as 6 miles per hour.
+In spite of their size, house mice are very active and can run as fast as 6 miles per hour.

 White-footed mice are also small, with a body length of 3-4 inches and a tail length of 2-3 inches.
 Found in every state but Hawaii, they are the most common mouse in North America.
 Their name comes from the color of their feet which are covered in white fur.
 White-footed mice can also be identified by black markings on their backs and sides.
 White-footed mice are active year-round.
 They build nests of shredded paper, cloth, or other fibrous material in sheltered areas such as attics, walls, or basements.